Chinese GP cancelled due to Covid 'difficulties'

 A statement said the race would not take place because of "the ongoing difficulties presented by the Covid-19 situation".

-China had been given a place as the fourth race of the 2023 season on 16 April.
+China had been scheduled to host the fourth race of the 2023 season on 16 April.

+The statement said: "Formula 1 is assessing alternative options to replace the slot on the 2023 calendar and will provide an update on this in due course."

+The sport will only fill the date if it can reach a satisfactory financial deal.

 - Fancy a movie tonight?
 Check out the stellar selection of films on BBC iPlayer